danielenick89/serverize/README.md

 ### Other examples

 `serverize echo`
-will send back whatever you pass as GET path (actally everything after the first `/` in the request, and `&`s will be translated to spaces)
+will send back whatever you pass as GET path (actually everything after the first `/` in the request, and `&`s will be translated to spaces)

 `serverize python myscript.py`
 you can pass a command which has its own parameters, the http parameters will be appended after